simpleid/simpleid.github.io/_docs/2/migrating.md

 ## Migrating users

 In SimpleID 1, identity files are stored as Windows INI files.
-From SimpleID 2, user files are stored as JSON files.
+From SimpleID 2, user files are stored as YAML files.

 There are a large number of differences between the format between the 2 versions, including the following: